 John routinely handles cases with a high probability of going to trial.
 He often enters a case after it is underway, and in some instances, at the appellate stage.
 His trials and appeals encompass contract, corporate governance and shareholder rights disputes, federal securities claims, ERISA actions, unfair trade practice and trade secret disputes, tax controversies and employment discrimination claims.

 John has served as lead defense counsel in several noteworthy cases, including before the U.S. Supreme Court in Ford Motor v.
 EEOC.
 The decision established precedent for ending employer liability in employment discrimination cases.
-He was also lead counsel in the North Carolina Supreme Court for three governors who successfully challenged the general assembly for violating constitutional separation of powers in McCrory v.
+He was also lead counsel this year in the North Carolina Supreme Court for three governors who successfully challenged the General Assembly for violating constitutional separation of powers in McCrory v.
 Berger.